andreyskaskiv/Django_films_rest/Tutorial.md

        ...
    ```

-'book-list' - no id
+'movie-list' - no id
-'book-detail' - have id
+'movie-detail' - have id

 ### 5. Create Permissions: <a name="permissions"></a>